Skip to main content

 Recommended Syllabus Components

-In addition to the eleven required components listed above, many instructors also find it useful to include information about or guidance on a range of other topics.
+In addition to the nine required components listed above, many instructors also find it useful to include information about or guidance on a range of other topics.
 The following list is drawn from common practices at SLU, as well as from the literature on effective syllabus construction and on creating inclusive courses that support student learning and success.
 This list is by no means exhaustive or in order of priority.
-Note: for some academic units, items on this list also may be required.
+Note: For some academic units, items on this list also may be required.
 Click here for a printer-friendly version.

 • An expanded description of the course, its priorities, key concepts, etc.